nick20040524/ISAC_OFDM_FDM_MATLAB/README.md

 # ISAC OFDM / FDM MATLAB Simulation

-This repository contains MATLAB simulation codes for an
-Integrated Sensing and Communication (ISAC) system based on
-OFDM and FDM waveforms.
+This repository contains MATLAB simulation codes for an Integrated Sensing and Communication (ISAC) system based on OFDM and FDM waveforms.

-The project focuses on waveform-level BER performance comparison between ISAC-OFDM and ISAC-FDM under various SNR conditions.
+The project compares waveform-level BER performance between ISAC-OFDM and ISAC-FDM under various SNR conditions.

 ---